jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: "wake_time: "31/12/99 02:27" is earlier than sleep_time: "31/12/99 15:12"" does not match ""
     AssertionError: "wake_time: "31/12/99 19:05" is earlier than sleep_time: "31/12/99 20:03"" does not match ""

-* I copy the message from the terminal then add it to the ValueError_
+* I copy the message from the terminal, then add it to the ValueError_

   .. code-block:: python